euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 tasks from the BCI Competition III [BCIComp3]_.
 The first example uses Electrocorticography (ECoG) recordings provided by the Eberhard-Karls-Universität Tübingen.
-The time series where picked up by a 8x8 ECoG platinum grid which was placed on the contraleteral, right motor cortex.
+The time series where picked up by a 8x8 ECoG platinum grid which was placed on the contralateral, right motor cortex.

 During the experiment the subject had to perform imagined movements of either the left small finger or the tongue.
 Each trial consisted of either an imagined